European Values, Citizenship & Belonging

 The role of war recollection in European integration

-Due to the global Corona crisis, our keynote speaker Peter Verovšek will not be able to travel to Antwerp in May.
-His lecture is rescheduled on 21 October 2020.
+Due to the global Corona crisis, our keynote speaker Peter Verovšek will not be able to travel to Antwerp.
+His lecture was first rescheduled on 21 October 2020, and has now been replaced by a webinar.
 We apologize for the inconvenience.

 Keynote lecture by Peter Verovšek